huaweicloud/packer-plugin-huaweicloud/website/source/docs/builders/huaweicloud-ecs.html.md

 -   `tenant_name` (string) - The project name to build resources in Huawei Cloud.

+-   `availability_zone` (string) - The availability zone to build resources in Huawei Cloud.

 -   `domain_name` (string) - The Domain name to build resources in Huawei Cloud.

 -   `insecure` (bool) - Whether or not the connection to Huawei Cloud can be done over an insecure connection.
 By default this is false.